Scott Edinburgh

 Finally, note SPECIFICALLY how you will bring this experience to the Sloan MIT MBA program and how you will use it to create meaningful contributions within the community.

-MIT Sloan Video Statement:
+MIT Sloan Video Question 1:

 Introduce yourself to your future classmates.
 Here’s your chance to put a face with a name, let your personality shine through, be conversational, be yourself.
 We can’t wait to meet you!